burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 Finally, we would like to mention that the default template argument type must occur at the end of the class or variable template.

 > However, there is one subtle thing about function templates.
 For function templates, strictly speaking, it's not a requirement that the default template argument type must occur at the end.
-It is so because there is exist a rich type deduction template mechanism for function templates.
+It is so because there exists a rich type deduction template mechanism for function templates.

 ## Template Instantiation